Goal setting is so incredibly smart.

 20. SMART Goal for Becoming More Productive

-Specific: I want to become a more productive person, so that I can have at least an extra three hours in the evening with my family.
+Specific: I want to enhance productivity in my life so that I can have at least an extra three hours in the evening with my family.

 Measurable: I will make a list of things that are taking up my time each day, and then eliminate, or cut down.
 I will also research, and learn from others who are able to cut down on their work time.
 Then I will take immediate action on their suggestions.